coopercox315/neural-style-transfer/README.md

    The class structure includes benefits such as:
    - Better layer management.
    - Being able to reuse losses during optimization.
-   - Modular design, keeping NST pipeline (loading images, running style transfer, saving output) clean and seperate from the VGG19 modifications
+   - Modular design, keeping NST pipeline (loading images, running style transfer, saving output) clean and separate from the VGG19 modifications
    - Readability, as all logic related to modifying the model and inserting layers is within this one class.
    - Scalability, architectures can be switched within the class without having to disrupt the overall NST pipeline